AriFordsham/GHCWiki/typeable/ben-gamari.md

   typeRep ::TypeRep a

 -- Which has slight consequences on withTypeable,withTypeable::Typeable k =>TypeRep(a :: k)->(Typeable a => r)-> r

+-- and SomeTypeRepdataSomeTypeRepwhereSomeTypeRep:: forall k (a :: k).Typeable k =>TypeRep a ->SomeTypeRep
 ```

 ## Notes from meeting with Simon (5 Oct.
 2016)